 Current Requirements for the Doctor of Physical Therapy (DPT) Program

-- Continuous enrollment.
-If extenuating circumstances make additional time necessary, approval to continue beyond the expected 26 months must be obtained from the Department Chair and the Physical Therapy Review Committee.
+- If extenuating circumstances make additional time necessary, approval to continue beyond the expected 26 months must be obtained from the Department Chair and the Physical Therapy Review Committee.
 Students who withdraw for reasons other than academic or clinical performance may re-apply for admission.
 Departmental approval is necessary for re-admission.

 View Requirements